Robinpig/Note/docs/CS/OS/Linux/network.md

 ### dev_queue_xmit

-Send by device

-__dev_queue_xmit - transmit a buffer
+transmit a buffer
-@skb: buffer to transmit
-@sb_dev: suboordinate device used for L2 forwarding offload

 Queue a buffer for transmission to a network device.
 The caller must have set the device and priority and built the buffer before calling this function.
 The function can be called from an interrupt.

 A negative errno code is returned on a failure.
 A success does not guarantee the frame will be transmitted as it may be dropped due to congestion or traffic shaping.

 I notice this method can also return errors from the queue disciplines, including NET_XMIT_DROP, which is a positive value.
 So, errors can also be positive.

 Regardless of the return value, the skb is consumed, so it is currently difficult to retry a send to this method.
 (You can bump the ref count before sending to hold a reference for retry if you are careful.)

 When calling this method, interrupts MUST be enabled.
 This is because the BH enable code must have IRQs enabled so that it will not deadlock.

 ```c
 // net/core/dev.c